Xatziri/CareerReadiness/README.md

 # This Repo contains the following:

 ## Resume Building deliverables
-Edit resume and GitHub profiles based on content in session Edit LinkedIn account and increase number of connections
+-Edit resume and GitHub profiles based on content in session -Edit LinkedIn account and increase number of connections

 ## Networking deliverables
 Using the cover letter sample, create your own cover letter template that reflects your writing style and your experience.